 As Lauren says, this playroom makeover is sorta Joanna Gaines, sorta Emily Henderson.
 All I know is that it’s a whole lot of adorable-ness (yeah, that’s a real word, you guys) in one spot.
 And if you’re into the modern farmhouse look, then this post is full of inspiration!

 Okay, so this is a nursery, not a playroom, but how fun are these shelves?!
 And the turquoise stripes on the ceiling are incredible.
 Get more inspo from Ashley over at Curls and Cashmere.

 If you’re a mama of all boys, then you will love this space designed by J & J Design Group.
-Again, that shelving unit and the gray and white-striped bins are on point in terms of corralling toys, games, and more.
+Again, that shelving unit and my favorite Land of Nod gray and white-striped bins are ON POINT in terms of corralling toys, games, and more.
 And the gray poufs are a perfect addition to this kind of space, as they can serve as extra seating or a makeshift side table to hold a juice box.

 Aubrey’s colorful playroom / TV area is a great example of a dual-purpose space that has tons of personality.
 I also appreciate the fact that this example shows that you CAN decorate around pieces that aren’t the latest and greatest — like a comfy taupe sofa that is PERFECT for kiddos to jump and lounge on — and still wind up with a beautiful space.

 What are your favorite ideas from these playrooms?
 One of my biggest takeaways — and I hope one of yours, too! — is that play spaces don’t have to be filled with super pricey fixtures to be both beautiful and fun.
 Think simple shelving, colorful storage baskets, a table and some chairs, and lots of open space for playtime.